phpMussel/Docs/v2-and-earlier/readme.en.md

 ##### 11.2.1 URL SCANNER

-URLs found within file uploads may be shared with the hpHosts API or the Google Safe Browsing API, depending on how the package is configured.
-In the case of the hpHosts API, this behaviour is enabled by default.
+URLs found within file uploads may be shared with the Google Safe Browsing API, depending on how the package is configured.
 The Google Safe Browsing API requires API keys in order to work correctly, and is therefore disabled by default.

 *Relevant configuration directives:*
-- `urlscanner` -> `lookup_hphosts`
 - `urlscanner` -> `google_api_key`

 ##### 11.2.2 VIRUS TOTAL